Fort Williams Park: Goddard Mansion

 Goddard Mansion, a prominent ruin inside Fort Williams Park, was built in 1853–59 for Colonel John Goddard.
 Colonel Goddard was a businessman who commanded the 1st Maine Volunteer Cavalry Regiment for three months during the American Civil War.
 The mansion was purchased in 1898 by Judge Joseph W. Symond.
 In 1900, it was acquired by the federal government during the expansion of Fort Williams.
 The mansion was converted to quarters for non-commissioned officers and the basement was used as a non-commissioned officer's club.
+The building was seriously deteriorated when the Town of Cape Elizabeth took it over in 1962 and the interior had crumbled to the point of being a severe danger so the town did a controller burn of the interior in the 1980s.
 The mansion's remaining walls still stand on the hill overlooking Fort Williams.

 Fort Williams

 A former fort of the United States Army, Fort Williams operated from 1872 to 1964.

 Fort Williams-War Time

 Portland Headlight began to transform into a fort in 1896 with the installation of the first battery.
 By 1898, the first 3 batteries were installed and by 1899, the title was officially Fort Williams.
 Following the acquisition of additional acreage by the Army in 1900, major expansions took place including a barracks, officers’ quarters, hospital, and more.

 With the United States’ involvement in the Great War beginning in 1917, Fort Williams was placed on alert.
 Prior to the war, each battery, such as Battery Blair, was manned by 3 companies consisting of 80-100 soldiers.
 Due to catching the tail-end of the war, the German Navy was no longer considered a threat, and many of the soldiers stationed would be sent to Europe.

 In 1939 and through much of World War 2, the fort was heavily manned once more by members of the 240th Coastal Artillery Regiment.
 When test-firing the old batteries the day after the attack on Pearl Harbor, Battery Blair destroyed surrounding property due to the shock blast.
 By 1944, all of the original batteries and cannons had been removed as the fort was transitioning into an administrative headquarters.
 Fort Williams remained as an administrative headquarters until 1964, when the town of Cape Elizabeth purchased the property.